canonical/ubuntu-frame/docs/explanation/the-graphics-core20-snap-interface.md

 (the-graphics-core20-snap-interface)=

-# The graphics-core20 Snap interface
+# The graphics-core20 snap interface

 ## The problem with snapping userspace graphics drivers